 You can also try adding hiking poles to get some weight and resistance in your upper body as you walk.
 If you’re a bit more experienced, you can try adding in more intense upper body exercises during breaks in your walk.
 Every little bit of activity helps!

 Adding a small amount of weight can make your walks more intense.
 If you’ve ever had to carry shopping bags or a backpack, you know it can be a lot more challenging than a regular walk.
 You can try carrying a backpack with a SMALL amount of weight during your daily walks to get a bit more intensity from your workout.

-Make sure not to add too much weight, as you can fatigue your muscles and cause bad posture while walking.
-Some stores sell small weights you can add to arms or legs, but be careful because adding weights to extremities can increase the likelihood of injury or joint damage.
+Make sure not to add too much weight, and as you can fatigue your muscles and cause bad posture while walking.
+Some stores sell small weights you can add to arms or legs, but these actually can be dangerous and increase your risk of injury or joint damage.

 Start out slow, warm up, and then try walking faster than normal for a set period of time.
 Then slow down again to recover and try walking faster again.
 Make sure to pace yourself, and don’t burn yourself out too early.
 Build up your endurance until you’re able to walk further and faster.
+Even if you have difficulty doing more intense intervals, even taking a minute or two during your walk to consciously walk fast can add up over time.
 Here are more tips on intervals.